 In 2012, she was awarded a Citation for Outstanding Contributions to Student Learning by the Australian Government (Office for Learning and Teaching).

 At Flinders University, Marinella teaches the upper elective International Criminal Justice.
-In 2014, she is the module coordinator of International Criminal Justice, and Advanced Criminology (Honours class).
-She contributes as a lecturer to Crime and Criminology and Criminal Justice System.
+In 2017, she is the module coordinator of International Criminal Justice, and of the Honours Placement Program.

 Marinella researches in the areas of international criminal justice, (including European Union) transnational crime and comparative criminology.
 Currently, she works in the area of migration, border control and trafficking in human beings.